 The landscape of higher education was already shifting before the pandemic.
 At D2L, we envision a future where lengthy, in-person terminal degrees may decrease in number and importance, but ongoing training and reskilling increase.

 What precisely these new avenues for education will look like remains to be seen.
+The benefits of hybrid learning during COVID-19 were obvious.
 But now is the time to prepare for an agile future that contains much more online learning and hybrid learning.

 D2L Is Here to Serve Your Blended Learning Needs